MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 ![Example of a business unit structure with the Org parent business unit at the top and child business units A to D below](media/BU_structure_example.png)
 *Example of a business unit structure with the Org parent business unit at the top and child business units A to D below*

- > [!NOTE]
-   > * Only the default table configurations are currently supported.
-Altering RBAC settings in Dataverse can lead to unexpected results.

 ## Customer Insights with Dynamics 365 Marketing
 Customer Insights and Dynamics 365 Marketing are tightly integrated for a delightful activation journey.